OCHA-DAP/hdx-ckan/ckanext-hdx_theme/docs/README.rst

 HOW TO DOWNLOAD FILES/RESOURCES FROM HDX
 --------------
-Information about how to download the files from HDX can be found here `DOWNLOAD FILES FROM HDX <download/index.rst>`_
+Information about how to download the files from HDX can be found here `Download Files from HDX <download/index.rst>`_